Excluded by Noindex Tag

 The important reason for this coverage issue is when a web page is marked ‘noindex’ in the meta robots tag.

-This is common, and if the potential page is not marked under ‘noindex’, it’s time to relax.
-It doesn’t hurt your SEO or ranking.
+This is common, and if the potential page is not marked under ‘noindex,’ you can relax.
+It won’t hurt your SEO or ranking.

 Redirected Page Might have Noindex Robots Tag:

-When you redirect (301/302) a web page can also excluded by noindex tag, when the destination web page is marked ‘noindex’ in robots tag.
+When you redirect (301/302), a web page can also be excluded by a noindex tag when the destination web page is marked ‘noindex’ in the robots tag.

-This issue was discussed in search console help forum, where a web page that was excluded from indexing because of redirection (302).
+This issue was discussed in the search console help forum, where a web page was excluded from indexing because of redirection (302).

 CMS Settings Discouraging Search Engine Visibility: